Miya Turnbull: Early life

-Miya Turnbull grew up on a small farm near Onoway, Alberta.
+Turnbull grew up on a small farm near Onoway, Alberta.
 Though she often visited her grandparents in Lethbridge where she was immersed to her Japanese culture.
 This consisted of cooking, family gatherings, and language exposure.
 Miya is a fourth generation Japanese Canadian and currently identifies as "half-japanese" or "Hapa."

-Education & Career
+Education and career

-In 2000, she gained her B.F.A of Fine Arts from University of Lethbridge.
-There she worked with sculpting, photography, printmaking, and painting.
-At the university she gained permission to take a mask making class where she learned the foundation for her art pieces now.
-During Miya's time in Montreal she also audited an Introduction to Art Therapy Class at Concordia University.
-Two years later she moved from Montreal to Halifax, Nova Scotia to begin her career.
-Since 2003 she has facilitated youth oriented visual art workshops in art organizations and schools in Nova Scotia.
-Miya has also received three grants from Nova Scotia Department of Tourism, Culture and Heritage.
+In 2000, she earned her B.F.A of Fine Arts from University of Lethbridge.
+There, she worked with sculpting, photography, printmaking, and painting.
+At the university, she gained permission to take a mask making class where she learned the foundation for her later art pieces.
+During Turnbull's time in Montreal, she also audited an Introduction to Art Therapy Class at Concordia University.
+Two years later, she moved from Montreal to Halifax, Nova Scotia to begin her career.
+Since 2003, she has facilitated youth oriented visual art workshops in art organizations and schools in Nova Scotia.
+Turnbull has also received three grants from the Nova Scotia Department of Tourism, Culture and Heritage.
 Miya married her husband Jake, in 2007 after meeting fifteen years prior.
-They then had a daughter named Azalea in 2009.
-From 2009 to 2020, Miya took a ten-year hiatus from her studio work to raise her daughter.
+They had a daughter named Azalea in 2009.
+From 2009 to 2020, Turnbull took a ten-year hiatus from her studio work to raise her daughter.